 - Improves Deliverability: You can improve your email’s deliverability rate by 10% over time by deploying the protocol correctly for your emails.

-How to set up DMARC?
+How to Set Up and Enable DMARC?

-- Assess your email-sending infrastructure: Before setting up DMARC, you need to have a good understanding of your email-sending infrastructure.
+Before setting up DMARC, you need to have a good understanding of your email-sending infrastructure.
 This includes identifying all the email servers and third-party services that send emails on your behalf, such as marketing automation platforms, customer service tools, and email delivery services.

-- Create a DMARC policy: A DMARC policy tells email receivers how to handle messages that fail DMARC checks.
+A DMARC policy tells email receivers how to handle messages that fail DMARC checks.
 You need to create a DMARC policy for each domain you want to protect.
 The policy will include the following elements:

 - Policy mode: You can choose between two policy modes – “none” and “quarantine” or “reject”.
 “None” means that the receiver will continue to accept and deliver messages that fail DMARC checks.
 “Quarantine” or “reject” means that the receiver will send those messages to the spam or junk folder, or even reject them outright.